iamansinha/Retrievability-PageRank-correlation/README.md

     </a>
 </p>

-Official implementation for our paper [A Comparative Analysis of Retrievability and PageRank Measures](https://arxiv.org/abs/2311.10348) with code and result data.
+Official implementation for our paper [A Comparative Analysis of Retrievability and PageRank Measures](https://arxiv.org/abs/2311.10348) with code and results notebooks.
 In this paper, we compute rank correlation coefficents (Kendall's $\tau$, Spearman's $\rho$, Ranked Biased Overlap (RBO)) between Retrievability and PageRank scores of the documents for 2 collections (Wikipedia and WT10g).

 ### Paper Abstract